Why Should You Consider a Borehole?

 - Low flow rates during times of high demand.

-Water is a natural resource which has grown increasingly expensive over time.
+Water is a natural resource that has grown increasingly expensive over time.
 In fact, some studies have found that the cost of this liquid has risen by as much as 82% within some regions of the United Kingdom (1).
 A borehole accesses an existing supply of water; completely eliminating any type of middleman from the picture.
 It is also worth noting that there are advanced filtration methods available; ideal for those who plan on drinking the water that emerges from the ground.
-On a final note, UK regulations stipulate that the consumer has the right to draw up to 20 cubic metres of water from the ground every day without having to apply for a license.
+On a final note, UK regulations stipulate that the consumer has the right to draw up to 20 cubic metres of water or 4400 gallons from the ground every day without having to apply for a license.

 The Potential for a Financial Return